Member Type Regional Intergovernmental Organization or Regional Sea

 Coordinating Body on the Seas of East Asia (COBSEA)

 The Coordinating Body on the Seas of East Asia (COBSEA) is a regional intergovernmental mechanism bringing together nine countries – Cambodia, People’s Republic of China, Indonesia, Republic of Korea, Malaysia, the Philippines, Thailand, Singapore and Viet Nam – in implementation of the Action Plan for the Protection and Development of the Marine Environment and Coastal Areas of the East Asian Seas Region (East Asian Seas Action Plan, adopted in 1981 and revised in 1994).
-COBSEA is one of 18 Regional Seas programmes, administered by the United Nations Environment Programme (UNEP) and with its Secretariat hosted by Thailand.
+COBSEA is one of 18 Regional Seas programmes, administered by the United Nations Environment Programme (UNEP) and with its Secretariat based in Thailand.

 In April 2023, COBSEA participating countries adopted the Marine and Coastal Ecosystems Framework which guides COBSEA activities towards the achievement of the Kunming-Montreal Global Biodiversity Framework.
-Under the overarching theme of Blue Economy, mechanisms include marine and coastal spatial planning, marine protected areas (including networks and OECMs, and the conservation and restoration of marine and coastal habitats (coral reefs, mangroves, seagrass, and wetlands).
+Under the overarching theme of Blue Economy, mechanisms include marine and coastal spatial planning, marine protected areas (including MPA networks and OECMs), and the conservation and restoration of marine and coastal habitats (coral reefs, mangroves, seagrass, and wetlands).

 Related websites: